How do I qualify for financial aid?

 You need to complete the FAFSA.

-Online applicants (and their parents if applicable) must request a PIN number by going to:www.PIN.ed.gov.
+Online applicants (and their parents if applicable) must request a Federal Student Aid ID online at www.fsaid.ed.gov.

 There is no income cut-off for financial aid.
 The amount of financial aid you will receive is determined by your family's financial need as calculated by your annual FAFSA.

 Available financial aid at Mansfield University includes grant, loan and employment programs such as the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Pennsylvania State Grant, Federal Work Study, Federal Perkins Loan, Federal Direct Loan, and Federal Parent Loans for Undergraduate Students.
 In addition, a variety of scholarship opportunities are made available to students.

 In order to be considered independent for federal and state purposes, you must meet one of the criteria listed in step THREE of the FAFSA.